heliomar-pena/i18n-populator/README.md

 - [x] Generates translations for all the languages that you're handling on your project free.
 - [x] Allow custom paths for translations files and configuration file.
 - [x] Create the possibility of nest new translations (for example { accountSettings: { title: 'Account settings' } })
+- [x] Integrate at least two translation APIs so user could use the one that fits better for him.
 - [ ] Create landing page and logo for the project.
 - [ ] Handle properly text interpolation on most of cases.
 For example (Hi {{name}}!)
 - [ ] Allow translate various text at once saving queries to Google Translate API.